CATcher-org/catcher-org.github.io/ug/instructors.md

   This must be a public repo with write access given to students.
 * A repo to hold bugs for tutors to moderate e.g., `module-org/pe-moderation`<br>
   This can be a private repo with write access given to tutors.

+#### Creating a session link for students

+A list of profiles can be modified in `profiles.json` in the repository `client_data`.

+To create a session link, add the name of the session after this url: `https://catcher-org.github.io/CATcher/?session=`.
+This profile name must correspond exactly to the `profileName` value in `profiles.json`.

+Students can access the session link to apply the corresponding session to the field if the profile name is valid from the list of profiles.
+Students can then click the Submit button to enter the session specified without selecting from the dropdown.